Biffenx/42sh/README.md

 - [ ] $ expansion wont work if the expandable value is joined with slash ie. $HOME/Documents.
 - [ ] Invalid pointer being freed sometimes when alias expansion is done.
 - [x] Shell "freezes" if job is stopped.
+- [ ] Set signals to default when bringing job to the foreground.
+- [ ] Decide when and where shell updates current and previous jobs.
+- [ ] Shady stuff going on when signal is sent to a process via kill.
+Try fix signals.

 ### Less serious issues.
 - Aliases are expanded in lexer.
 This means that if the user wishes to find out specific alias using alias builtin, the argument has to be inside single quotes.
 Same syntax should be carried out when adding aliases to avoid undefined behavior.